SafUmmSul91/RPS-MP/README.md

 # Rock Paper Scissors Game

-Welcome to Rock Paper Scissors, an online game where you can test your luck against the computer!
+Welcome to my milestone project, It is Rock Paper Scissors, an online game where you can test your luck against the computer!

 ## Description